 Orogastric Tube – this is the same as the NG tube, but goes to the stomach via the mouth.
 Sometimes babies need help breathing through their nose, so an NG tube isn’t possible.

-Physiotherapist (physio) – you may be introduced to a physio early on, who can help look at thinks like your baby’s muscles and tone (whether they are quite stiff or a bit floppy), or their chest if they are a bit crackly.
+Physiotherapist (physio) – you may be introduced to a physio early on.
+They can help look at your baby’s muscles and tone.
+Some HIE babies may be quite stiff whilst others a bit floppy.
+Physios can also look at their chest if they are a bit crackly.
 They may show you some stretches and moves to do with your baby to help, and look at good positioning in the cot.

 Also known as Sarnat grading scale or classification – this is a classification scale for HIE and ranges from mild (Grade I) to sever (Grade III).

-A machine that measures oxygen saturation levels – a probe shines a light through a finger or toe and measures how much oxygen your baby is getting.
+A Sats monitor is a machine that measures oxygen saturation levels.
+You might also hear the term “pulse oximeter”.
+A probe shines a light through a finger or toe.
+This measures how much oxygen your baby is getting.
 The top score is 100, but your nurse/doctor will explain what is an acceptable level for your baby.
-If they drop below it then they might need some oxygen to help them.
+If they drop below then they might need some oxygen to help them.
+Sats probes don’t hurt, but you will find the nurses change the position of them on a regular basis.

 Tubes that go in to the umbilical cord to give fluids and medicines and to monitor blood pressure.